dropbox/stone/doc/using_generator.rst

 Primitive Types
 ---------------

-The following table shows the mapping between a Babel `primitive type
+The following table shows the mapping between a Stone `primitive type
 <lang_ref.rst#primitive-types>`_ and its corresponding type in Python.

 ========================== ============== =====================================